 Once in possession of critical information, or in control of an entire account, a criminal can then initiate fraudulent transactions, and the data shows they’re doing so at alarming rates.
 Card-not-present transactions now represent 59% of all fraud, despite making up only 22% of purchase volume, per a report from The Federal Reserve.

-One way to combat fraud is to introduce intelligent friction during the authentication process, for example, prompting for a one-time-password.
+One method of fraud prevention is to introduce intelligent friction during the authentication process, for example, prompting for a one-time-password.
 Another is to reject questionable transactions or login requests.
 But if merchants are overzealous in denying transactions, it will negatively impact their business.
 One study showed that 44% of falsely declined consumers either stopped or reduced shopping with that retailer.
 And with false declines for payment cards totaling $331 billion in 2018, according to the U.S. Payment Forum, a lot of money is at stake.

 Doing nothing is also not a viable strategy.
 Every $1 of fraud costs financial institutions and mid to large retailers an average of $3.27 due to chargebacks, legal fees, and other costs, based on a report from LexisNexis.
 Worse yet, the threat posed by fraud will only intensify because U.S. digital commerce is expected to increase by 60% between 2019 and 2022.